Shon Weissman: Valladolid

 On 31 August 2020, Weissman signed with Spanish La Liga club Real Valladolid until 2024.
 He became the most expensive signing in Real Valladolid's history at €4 million.
 He scored his first goals in his ninth game for Valladolid, a 3–2 home win over CA Osasuna.

-After his first season ended in relegation, Weissman remained playing for Valladolid in the Segunda División.
+After his first season ended in relegation, Weissman remained playing for Valladolid in the Segunda División, helping them to return to La Liga after one season.
 On 29 August 2021, he scored in a 2–0 win at CD Lugo before receiving a straight red card in the 38th minute.
 Over September and October, he netted in four successive games to go top of the goalscoring charts.

-After one single season, his club Valladolid has managed to return to the top Spanish football division, the (2022–23) La Liga.
-On 5 September 2022, having recovered from a pre-season injury, he made his season debut in the 2022–23 La Liga during its fourth game week, coming on as a second half substitute for Real Valladolid and then scoring the winning goal in the 93rd minute against UD Almeria, earning his team a last-minute 1–0 home victory.
+On 5 September 2022, having recovered from a pre-season injury, he made his season debut in the 2022–23 La Liga season during its fourth game week, coming on as a second-half substitute and scoring the only goal of the game goal against UD Almería.

-Loan to Granada
+Granada

-On 31 January 2023, Weissman was loaned to Granada in the second Spanish division, until the end of the season, with an obligatory buyout clause of 3 million Euros in case of the club promotion back to the La Liga.
+On 31 January 2023, Weissman was loaned to Granada in the Segunda División until the end of the season.
+The deal included an obligatory buyout clause of €3 million in case the club earned promotion back to La Liga.

-On 5 February 2022, He scored his first goal for Granada during his debut in the 4th minute of an away league match against Villarreal II that ended in a 2–0 victory.
+On 5 February 2023, Weissman scored his first goal for Granada during his debut in the fourth minute of an away league match against Villarreal B that ended in a 2–0 victory.
+In June, after the club's promotion to the first division, he was bought outright.

+On 1 February 2024, Weismann moved to Serie A club Salernitana on loan for the remainder of the season.
+He played 11 times for the team from Campania, scoring on his debut on 9 February in a 3–1 home loss to Empoli.

+Upon returning, Weismann lost his starting spot in the second division before terminating his link with Granada on 1 September 2025.

 International career

-Weissman made his youth international level debut in 2011 for his native Israel.
+Weissman made his youth international level debut in 2011 for Israel.
 From 2017 to 2018, he was part of the Israel U21 national team.

 Weissman made his senior debut with the Israel national team on 9 September 2019, in a UEFA Euro 2020 qualifier against Slovenia.
 He started the game and was substituted in the 61st minute.
 He scored his first goal for the national team on 4 September 2021 against Austria in a 2022 FIFA World Cup qualifiers match, that ended in a 5–2 home win for Israel.

+Personal life

+Weissman is observant and does not play football on the Jewish high holiday of Yom Kippur.
+He was enlisted and has served in the Israeli Air Force to complete his mandatory military service.